The Power of Sleep – How and Why to Make it a Habit

 Visualization or guided imagery is as simple as imagining a scene that makes you feel peaceful.
 It works best when you use all of your senses.
 Picturing yourself on the beach in Cabo?
 What do you hear?
 See?
 Smell?
 Taste?
 If your mind drifts to your daily worries, just direct your thoughts back to your relaxing scene.

 Another way to keep your mind engaged long enough to relax is by visualizing animals one species at a time, names matched to letters of the alphabet.
-Starting with the letter a, you would visualize an antelope, or an aardvark or an ant – whatever you fancy, in as much detail as possible before moving on to b, then on down the line.
-The animals can be real, toy stuffed, cartoon, your pets, there are no wrong answers here.
+Starting with the letter “A”, you would visualize an antelope, or an aardvark, or an ant – whatever you fancy, in as much detail as possible before moving on to “B”, then on down the line.
+The animals can be real, toy stuffed, cartoon, or pets, there are no wrong answers here.
 Visualizing is hard for some of us, so let whatever comes up for you be enough, the process is what works.

 Remember, if your sleep habits are way out of balance, it may take time and patience to commit to improving them.
 But in all of life’s challenges, sleep is a pleasure worth tackling.